algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/technical/technical-specifications.md

 When a ghost is eaten, only its eyes remains, which head back to the ghost house.
 Once arrived, the ghost eaten goes back in his original.
 Pac-Man has a death animation composed of 10 frames which last 1 second.

-The maze layout is this one.
+The maze layout is as follow

 ![maze](../pictures/Pac-Maze.png)